magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/layouts.md

 ## Breakpoints

-Breakpoints were introduced in ThingsBoard 3.8.0.
+Breakpoints were introduced in IoT Hub 3.8.0.
 They allow you to define different layout settings and widgets based on the screen width of the end-user.

 Each dashboard [state](/docs/{{docsPrefix}}user-guide/dashboards/#states){:target="_blank"} has a `Default` breakpoint.